josh-collinsworth/joco-sveltekit/src/lib/content/posts/fire-matt.md

 ![A checkbox on the WordPress.org login screen, asking the user to confirm 'I am not affiliated with WP Engine in any way, financially or otherwise'](/images/post_images/fire-matt/dotorg-login.png)

-This prompted [a lot of good questions in the WordPress Slack](https://threadreaderapp.com/thread/1843963052183433331.html), such as "what does this actually mean?" and "why does this exist?"
-(Paraphrasing mine.)
+This prompted [a lot of good questions in the WordPress Slack](https://threadreaderapp.com/thread/1843963052183433331.html), such as "what does this actually mean?" and "why does this exist?" (paraphrasing mine).
 WP Engine is massive and they make lots of things.
-Many WordPress devs pay them money, so…does that make them affiliated?
+Many WordPress devs use them, have clients who use them, and/or pay them money.
+So…does that make them affiliated?
 Can a person who works at WPE or has clients there not contribute to WordPress?

 Matt gave lots of non-answers, almost as though he didn't want to implicate himself, and eventually banned the people asking the questions in the first place, including [Javier Casaras](https://www.javiercasares.com/), longtime contributor to WordPress.
 (Joost from Yoast SEO was also fighting with Matt in the thread, but I don't know his current status.)